|Type of scheme||Private|

 |Is smoking allowed inside||No|

-Allowing for time for winter maintenance, the remaining
+Allowing for time for winter maintenance, any remaining weeks are

 |Priority for school holidays||No such scheme on this boat|

 Swallowtail is a mid-galley, 4 berth, semi-trad layout, with steel by Reeves and a fit-out by John Milburn.
 240 volt electricity supplied by inverter or shoreline hook up.
 12v lights and 240v and 12 v socket outlets.
 Webasto diesel central heating with radiators throughout the boat.